Skip to main content

 • Knowingly subjecting another person to sexual contact

-• Knowingly exposing your genitals to another person under circumstances that the act would likely alarm the other person or put the victim in fear of bodily injury, or
+• An offender knowingly exposes their genitals to another person under circumstances that the act would likely alarm the other person or put the victim in fear of bodily injury or

-• Knowingly trespassing on property for the purpose of subjecting another person to surveillance for the offender's sexual gratification
+• Knowingly trespassing on property to subject another person to surveillance for the offender's sexual gratification

 Penalties